dikhan/terraform-provider-openapi/docs/how_to.md

 - Terraform requires field names to be lower case and follow the snake_case pattern (my_sec_definition).
 Thus, security definitions must follow this naming convention.

+## Resource naming collisions

+When resource names collide, those resources will not be available in the Terraform provider.
+Here are some scenarios that may result in naming collisions:
+- Two or more resources with the same `x-terraform-resource-name`
+- Versioned resource with non-versioned resources having version-like patterns in the paths, e.g. one resource with a path of `/v1/abc` and another with a path of `/abc_v1`
+- `x-terraform-resource-name` name values matching the path of a resource without a `x-terraform-resource-name`, e.g.
+  - one resource has a path of `/abc` while another has a `x-terraform-resource-name` value of `abc`
+  - one resource has a path of `/v1/abc` while another has a `x-terraform-resource-name` value of `abc_v1`

 ## What is not supported yet?

 - Response definitions: [Responses Definitions Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#responsesDefinitionsObject)